The principles that guided the founding of the K-State Student Union continue to direct the Union both today and into the future.

 In the early 1950s, the students of Kansas State University were charged with planning a student union, understanding the debt that they owed to the many students who came before them.
 They were obligated to the students who, in 1938, voted overwhelmingly in favor of a student fee for the purpose of building a student union.
 Of the entire student body, 72% voted in this election, with 76% of those voting in favor of the fee.
 They were also obligated to the students of the 1940s who paid the student fee without experiencing the benefit of the building.

 After years of thoughtful planning, the Union opened its doors in 1956 and has been a vital part of campus ever since.
 Knowing the important role that the Union fulfills, K-State students voted to continue their support of the Union in 1998 and again in 2013 to fund renovation projects that will allow updates to the building, its services and its programs.
-Visit the renovation updates page to see the future of the Union.
+Renovation construction began Sept.
+8, 2015, and a Renovation Celebration was held Oct.
+13, 2017, to commemorate its culmination.
+Details of the project can be seen here.

 The Union has and always will be supported, funded and governed by students.